mediaexplorer74/mt/README.md

 :: The app do its work only at "start mode" (minimum WASD + UpDownLeftRight keyboard control, not touchscreen event yet, sadly...)

+:: Sounds ok, and Music ok (wavebank consists of 5 Terraria-themed WAV)

-:: No sound (wavebank WMA support not recovered, sadly), but save / restore settings (player/genworld data storage) fixed :)
+:: Game save / restore settings (player/genworld data storage) seem to be fixed (?) too

 ### Content
 This repo contains the decompiled source of the Terraria client binaries, from version 1.0-beta founded at [Terraria-pc-version-archive site](https://archive.org/details/terraria-pc-version-archive).
 Decompiled with [JetBrains dotPeek](https://www.jetbrains.com/decompiler/).